 You can reset the device and restore the factory default settings by pressing the reset pinhole.
-To perform this operation, you need to either view the device status LEDs on the front panel or start a Console session as described in Using a Console Connection on page 24.
+To perform this operation, you need to either view the device status LEDs on the front panel or start a Console session as described in "Using a Console Connection" on page 28.

-To use the reset pinhole to reset and restore the default settings, perform the following steps:
+To use the reset pinhole to reset and restore the default settings, do the following: